 The Little Rock Zoo has a rich history in providing the citizens of Arkansas with a quality recreational experience that educates children of all ages about the importance of wildlife conservation.
 Through natural animal exhibition and educational programming, the Zoo serves as a hands-on classroom where learning is fun.
 The Zoo is a proud department of the City of Little Rock and is committed to providing the highest quality care for its animals while striving to make every guest experience special.
 As one of Arkansas’ most attended attractions, the Zoo also serves as a driving force for economic development.
 That’s why the citizens of our community support its state’s largest and only accredited Zoo.

 The Little Rock Zoo brought wildlife to the citizens of Arkansas in 1926 with just two animals: an abandoned timber wolf and a circus-trained bear.
-Today the Little Rock Zoo boasts nearly 700 animals representing more than 200 different species, many being endangered.
+Today, the Little Rock Zoo cares for more than 500 animals and 400 insects representing 200 different species, many endangered.

 The Little Rock Zoo’s first buildings were made of native Arkansan stone and built by the Works Progress Administration (WPA).
 These buildings housed primates, reptiles, birds, and big cats.
 Today these buildings are still in use and the cat house has been transformed into Café Africa, a one-of-a-kind restaurant with the feel of an African style lodge.
 The Zoo is committed to the historic preservation of these beautiful buildings and guests will see many future renovations.